Honey Whole Wheat Bread Recipe is easy to make, turns out well each time, and is nice, soft and fluffy.

 I published a really exciting post that includes a new 2 week meal plan for eating clean plus some of my thoughts on healthy eating with a family and a budget on Friday.
 It’s taken me around 2 months to get the post ready and polished and I’ve been excited to share it with you all.
 Well I’m super pleased to say that it is being received with open arms.
 You all are pinning and sharing that thing like crazy and I just have to say THANK YOU!
 It is so rewarding to feel like something I love and was so excited to blog about it something you all are wanting to share and leave feedback on.
 Weeks like this are what keep me blogging.
 You all make it so very rewarding.

 This is a recipe that goes with my eating clean menu and one that I love.
-This bread is easy to make, turns out well each time, and is nice and soft and fluffy.
 I like to make a few loaves of bread and a big batch of easy honey granola the day I start eating super clean again (you know we all fall off the wagon and then have to jump back on now and again).
 This helps me to have some options for quick breakfast and easy snack and that just seems to help get me off on the right foot.
 I love this bread with a little butter and honey or I’ll toast a thinner slice and put natural peanut butter on it.
 My kids love it too!